 7. Use nature as inspiration.

-This hillside residence from Nest Architects sits on a sloping site surrounded by woods and grassland.
-The contemporary pool features double enforcement in the form of a fence and a relaxed version of a dry-stacked stone wall.
-As and added style bonus, the multicolored rocks extend to the curved walkway, creating the perfect nature-inspired design.
+This hillside residence from Nest Architects sits on a slope surrounded by trees and grassland.
+The contemporary pool features also features a fence and a relaxed version of a dry-stacked stone wall.
+And for added style, the multicolored rocks extend to the curved walkway, creating the perfect nature-inspired design.